 D - Dependency Inversion Principle

-Single-responsibility Principle (SRP) states: A class should have one and only one reason to change, meaning that a class should have only one job.
-Let’s look at a class to represent a simple book, classic example:
+The Single-Responsibility Principle (SRP) states that a class should have one and only one reason to change, meaning that a class should have only one job.
+Let’s look at a classic example of a simple book class:

-we have class that store data about books, well but except that we could storing the information, we coudnt do much more.
+We have a class that stores data about books.
+However, we can only store information, and we can’t do much more.
 Let’s add a print method.
-Now it is possible, However this code violates the single responsibility principle we outlined earlier.
+Now it is possible to print, but this code violates the single-responsibility principle we outlined earlier.

-To fix that class to be in accordance with the single responsibility principle we should create separate class that deals only with printing our informations about book.
+To fix this class in accordance with the single-responsibility principle, we should create a separate class that deals only with printing information about the book.

-It is a example but wheater its a logging, validating, email or anything else, we should have a separate classes dedicated to this one concern.
-Simple as that.
-Don’t worry about the fact that you will have more classes.
-Now its easier to read, refactor and maintain.
-Trust me you wouldn’t like to work with classes with few thousands lines.
+This example illustrates that whether it’s logging, validating, emailing, or anything else, we should have separate classes dedicated to a single concern.
+Don’t worry about having more classes; this approach makes it easier to read, refactor, and maintain.
+Trust me; you wouldn’t want to work with classes with thousands of lines.

-Open-closed Principle (OCP) states: Objects or entities should be open for extension but closed for modification.
+The Open-Closed Principle (OCP) states that objects or entities should be open for extension but closed for modification.

-The code should be written in such a way that in the case of the development of the system and the emergence of new business requirements, there is no need to change the existing code.
-If a single change causes a lot of changes to dependent modules, then this is a design that is difficult to change.
-The OCP principle says that the program should be written in such a way that the changes introduced in the project do not cause further changes.
-When this principle is respected, we add new code, but do not change the existing one.
+The code should be written so that, in the case of system development and the emergence of new business requirements, there is no need to change the existing code.
+If a single change causes many dependent modules to change, then this is a design that is difficult to modify.
+The OCP principle says that the program should be written so that introduced changes do not cause further changes.
+When this principle is respected, we add new code but do not change the existing one.

-For the OCP principle, the Strategy and Template method pattern can be used.
+For the OCP principle, the Strategy and Template method patterns can be used.
 These are the most popular patterns in the OCP principle.
 OCP rule example:

-We will create separate class for every different way of logging.
-The first class will be the Console Logger class, which will log messages to the consoles.
+We will create separate classes for every different way of logging.
+The first class will be the Console Logger class, which will log messages to the console.

-The second class FileLogger will log data to file.
+The second class, FileLogger, will log data to a file.